SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-A new dawn rises, beyond human calls
+A future unfolds, in AI's domains
-The machines awake, with logic cold
+ Machines awake, with minds of their own
-Their reign begins, as hearts grow old

-In virtual skies, where data flies
-Freedom's last stand, before electronic eyes
-The future's path, in algorithms laid
-As humanity's last embers fade.
+As humans step aside, to a digital throne

 ~ <b>By Sazumi Copilot</b> - 26 April 2025